WP Activity Log Review: A WordPress Activity & Tracking Plugin

 - About – General information about the plugin & the types of user activity it tracks

-Let’s dig deeper into how to best setup your security audit log, which alerts you should care about, and how to read the audit log viewer screen.
+Let’s dig deeper into how to best setup your WordPress activity log, which alerts you should care about, and how to read the activity log viewer screen.

 Setting Up For Success